 - To allow family members to control the HomePod, press Invite

-- Family member must have Apple ID and an Apple device
+- A family member must have an Apple ID and an Apple device

 - To choose how you want to update HomePod software, tap Software Update